 Not all picky eating is simple.
-Some children just don’t eat and often parents are told ‘it’s just a phase’ or it’s a behavioural problem.
+Some children have sensory food aversions and thats why they just don’t eat and often parents are told ‘it’s just a phase’ or it’s a behavioural problem.

 Well what if I were to tell you that it wasn’t.

 Research tells us that the majority of children who refuse to eat either: